2020 is coming to an end. However, for small businesses and startups, this year’s struggles aren’t over quite yet.

 2. Don’t Skimp on Advertising Spend

-Amid a crisis, it can be tempting to cut back the marketing budget.
+During a crisis, it can be tempting to cut back the marketing budget.

 However, it’s generally better to optimize your advertising spend before trying to make cuts.
 Take stock of existing ad campaigns and use ad data to launch new campaigns and cut the ones that aren’t working to help you get more out of your current ad spending.